Oh boy. Another Google algorithm update. (As if 2020 hasn’t thrown enough at us, ey?!)

 3. HTTPS

-HTTPS: does your site/page use a secure HTTPS connection?
+Does your site/page use a secure HTTPS connection?
 This second measure of how safe your site pages are for your user also continues to increase in importance.
-Not only has Google Chrome been marking all HTTP sites as “not secure” since July 2018, something which can send potential users screaming for the escape button faster than you can see ‘hacker’, Google also continues to place increased importance on HTTPS as a ranking factor.
+Not only has Google Chrome been marking all HTTP sites as “not secure” since July 2018, something which can send potential users screaming for the escape button faster than you can see �?hacker’, Google also continues to place increased importance on HTTPS as a ranking factor.
 I.e., if your site isn’t secure, Google will penalize you on the SERPs.

-Test yours: Does your URL have a little ‘closed’ lock to the left of the URL itself?
-Or simply check to see if your URL in your browser’s search bar starts with https:// or if it has that saving-grace ‘s’ added on at the end, making it https://.
+Test yours: Does your URL have a little �?closed’ lock to the left of the URL itself?
+Or simply check to see if your URL in your browser’s search bar starts with https:// or if it has that saving-grace �?s’ added on at the end, making it https://.
 Also, be sure to read this…

 4. No Intrusive Interstitials

 The no intrusive interstitials metric looks at whether your page contains pop-ups or other advertisements that obscure content on the page and make reading or navigating difficult for the user.
 For example, does your site immediately have a pop-up ad where the person can’t enter your site before dismissing it?
 Or is there a pop-up the minute users arrive that covers sections of the main page content?
 GET RID OF THOSE SUCKERS.
 For the sanity of your user, yourself, and the search safety of your site.
-(Note: login pages or legally required interstitials like age-verification pop-ups will not be penalized.
-Google is clever like that.)

 Test yours: Check your site before you wreck your site.
 It really is as simple as opening up every page on your site to see if any annoying ads pop up.
 And by annoying, we mean ads that hamper your experience, navigation or vision of any page on your site in any small way.
 If you find them annoying, trust us your user will too, and Google will punish you for it.